Maximize Trading Strategy Performance for Consistent Profits

 How to solve the entry problem?

-Let us assume that the ratio of profitable trades has decreased, and with it, the duration has fallen, but the frequency of trades has become even higher.
-This situation may be indicative of the fact that a false signal is being generated at the entry point due to increased market volatility.
-In this case, you will need to make all necessary changes to adjust to the growth of market volatility.
-You can choose more suitable indicators.
+Let’s assume that the ratio of profitable trades has decreased.
+The duration has also fallen, but the frequency of trades has increased.
+This could indicate that a false signal is being generated at the entry point due to increased market volatility.

 What is a solution for an exit from the transaction?